Welcome UNT Students!

 - Texas Workforce Commission

-To sign up for an individual appointment, group advising or an alumni career-service event, please access your Eagle Network account.
-If you don't yet have an account, please access the Eagle Network, register, and upload your resume.
+To sign up for an individual appointment, group advising or an alumni career-service event, please access your Eagle Careers account.
+If you don't yet have an account, please access the Eagle Careers, register, and upload your resume.
 You will be prompted to contact the Career Center for your account to be activated.
-Once in the Eagle Network, you will be able to view and/or register for any Career Center event, service or job, including all alumni career services listed.
+Once in the Eagle Careers, you will be able to view and/or register for any Career Center event, service or job, including all alumni career services listed.